Minnesota 13

+Stearns County was populated predominantly by German American and Polish American Catholics at that time.
+Holdingford was considered the unofficial moonshine capital of Minnesota.
+According to historian Elaine Davis, this was because organized crime figures from the Twin Cities, Chicago, and Kansas City, made frequent trips to the Holdingford area to purchase Minnesota 13, which was distilled by local farmers with the collusion of corrupt politicians and law enforcement in return for protection money.
+Monks at Saint John's Abbey in Collegeville, such as Justus Trettel, were said to have assisted farmers in their moonshining since the sale of alcohol was one of the few ways struggling farmers could earn a proper living.

 One story for the origin of the name says it came from a producer who hand-lettered his labels because he was proud of his product.
-Minnesota 13 was the name of an open pollinated corn variety developed by the University of Minnesota and used in Stearns County because of its shorter growing season.
+Minnesota 13 was also the name of an open pollinated corn variety developed by the University of Minnesota and widely used in Stearns County because of its shorter growing season.

-Eventually, Federal agents managed to sharply curtail the large-scale manufacturing of moonshine in Stearns County.
-They succeeded by burning barns and sheds and through various acts of intimidation.
-They exploited divisions within the community by using informers and they undermined the tip system by sharpening their raiding strategies.
-Increased surveillance and a bigger stick to punish in the form of Jones Law finally blunted community resistance.
+Eventually, federal agents managed to sharply curtail the large-scale manufacturing of moonshine in Stearns County.
+They engaged in illegal vigilantism by vandalizing sheds, barns, and other buildings suspected of housing illicit stills but for which insufficient evidence existed for the issuance of search warrants.
+They exploited divisions within communities by recruiting informers and they undermined the abilities of moonshiners to tip each other off by sharpening their raiding strategies.
+Increased surveillance and a bigger stick to prosecute in the form of the Jones Act finally blunted community resistance.